maragall/image-stitcher/README.md

 ## Run the GUI

-On linux (e.g. ubuntu), ensure you have the necessary system dependencies installed.
-We provide a setup script for ubuntu 22.04 LTS that does this
+### Pre-setup for linux (e.g. ubuntu)

-automatically:
+On linux, ensure you have the necessary system dependencies installed.
+We provide a setup script for ubuntu 22.04 LTS that does this automatically:

 ```
 ./setup_ubuntu_22_04.sh